 - The best candidates for body contouring surgery are those who want to enhance or improve their appearance, not those who seek perfection.
 You will be satisfied with the results of surgery if you have realistic expectations.
 It is important that you make the decision to proceed with surgery for yourself, not anyone else.

 The next step when considering body lifting surgery is a consultation with Dr Drielsma.
-You will be shown before and after photos, your suitability for surgery will be assessed and the procedure will be explained fully to you in detail.
+Dr Drielsma will show you before and after photos, and assess your suitability for surgery as well as explain the procedure fully to you in detail.

 **Results may vary for individual to individual